 Prior to the premiere of Series X, Dave reran the previous 8 series.
 As the episodes were broadcast in the daytime and afternoon (i.e. pre-watershed), a number of edits were made to the episodes for usages of the word "bastard" and instances of characters flipping the middle finger and making the v-sign gesture (which is considered obscene in the UK).

 Proof that Tropes Are Not Bad: For their broadcast on the ABC in Australia, episodes of Doctor Who had scenes deemed too scary or violent cut from the film.
 The Australian National Archive had kept the censored clips as proof that they had been removed.
 Because of this, many of these clips are the only footage of some of the show's various Missing Episodes (notably The Macra Terror, The Highlanders, The Smugglers, and Fury from the Deep).
+Sadly, this is not known to have applied to occasions where entire episodes were banned.

 In the United Kingdom, there are "daytime edits" of American 1990s-to-early-to-mid-2000s sitcoms such as Friends and Scrubs, in which invective and references to sex beyond Double Entendre levels is removed.
+Sitcoms from later eras, such as Suburgatory and Melissa & Joey, are also cut for language when shown in daytime slots.

 The syndicated version of The Sopranos survives relatively unscathed sex and violence-wise, as David Chase filmed alternate scenes (the scenes at the Bada Bing Strip Club have scantily-clad dancers who don't take off their clothes and the violent deaths are often replaced with shots of someone's face or shown at an angle so the violence won't be as severe).
 However, all of the profanity and explicit sexual lines are redubbed with toned-down versions that either weaken the dramatic impact or are just plain Narmy.
 One particularly notorious instance of editing came when the line "...sucking on a Cub Scout's ass" became "...chewing on a Cub Scout's ear" note which still implies sexual molestation to a Boy Scout, no matter how you slice it.